DeveloppeurPascal/one-shot-tools/README.md

 ## generation-serie-mots-de-passe

-Creates a randomly generated password list.
+Creates a randomly generated password list for a user list.

 ## import-CSV-from-MSSQLServer-To-MySQL